 For multi-day testing, a student has a designated three-week window to complete the test.
 The student can take the test over the course of one to five days within that window.
 The student will take the test at his or her school.

-It is important that you work out certain issues with the school ahead of time:
+It is important that you work out certain issues with thn>

 For multi-day testing, you can get 50% extra time, 100% extra time or 300% extra time.
 The percent extra time you request should be based on your documentation and what you receive at school.
 The 300% extra time is typically reserved for students who require a DVD or a reader.